timmo-nhn/XcaDocumentSource/Docs/XdsTransactions.md

 ## Transactions In IHE XDS
 Below are the transactions supported by default by **PJD.XcaDocumentSource**.
 Each transaction section contains a table defining the properties of the transaction.
+> It is reccomended to read [Xds And Soap](/Docs/XdsAndSoap.md) first, as it gives an introduction to SOAP/ITI messages and the components
 ### ITI-18 - Registry Stored Query
 This transaction is used in a dialogue between the Document Requester and the Document Registry to query documents with specific properties.
 A request with specific search parameters is sent from a Document Requester to the Document Registry, which sends back a list of documents that satisfy the search parameters.